basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 parameter in your [[configuration files]] to either `active` or `active-debug`.

-## Creating a Strongly Consistent Bucket Type
+## Creating Consistent Bucket Types

 [[Strong consistency]] requirements in Riak are applied on a bucket-by-bucket basis, meaning that you can use some buckets in an